Netflix-Skunkworks/Scumblr/README.md

 ## Release History ##

+**Version 2.1** - "Reliablity, Useability and Performace Edition" - *September 26th, 2017*

+Significant changes include:
+-Major performance improvements to async tasks -Ability to utilize an external redis instance -Ability to route tasks to specific queues
+-Ability to schedule individual tasks separately within the application -Added concept of 'on-demand' and 'callback' tasks -Improved vulnerability handling
+-Bug fixes
+-Improved test coverage and integration with TravisCI

 **Version 2.0.2** - "XSS fix" - *November 30th, 2016*

 This fixes a XSS issue on the main Tasks page reported by Michael Carlson.
 The XSS vulnerability is only exploitable by administrator users of the application.